core-wg/core-problem-details/draft-ietf-core-problem-details.md

 entries are defined specifically to the identifier of that Custom Problem Detail entry, the documentation of which defines these internal entries, typically chosen to address a given application domain.

 Consumers of a Concise Problem Details data item MUST ignore any Custom Problem Detail entries, or keys inside the Custom Problem Detail entries, that they do not recognize; this allows Custom Problem Detail entries to evolve and include additional information in the future.
+The assumption is that this is done in a backward and forward compatible way.

+Sometimes, Custom Problem Detail entries can evolve in a way where forward compatibility by "ignore unknown" would not be appropriate: e.g., when needing to add a "must-understand" member, which can only be ignored at the peril of misunderstanding the Concise Problem Details data item ("false interoperability").
+In this case, a new Custom Problem Detail key can simply be registered for this case, keeping the old key backward and forward-compatible.

 # Security Considerations {#seccons}